matthewshan/CIS-457-FTPProject/readme.md

 **Important: Make sure you pull from master when there are updates, *especially* before created a new pull request.**

-Merges the remote master branch with your current branch
+Pulls the remote branch of master
 ```
 git pull origin master
 ```